julienbrg/clair/README.md

 ## Headings

 While headings in sizes H3-H6 are supported, they are styled to match H2.
-Anything smaller than H2 is smaller than a `<p>` and that does not look right.
+Anything smaller than H2 is smaller than a `<p>` and that doesn't look right.

 The first H1 of an element with the `cdata` class (`class="cdata"`) is a special case and is considered the main heading or Title, and will be styled uniquely from the rest to make it standout.